mappist/desflorestamento/background.md

 Since I lived in Brazil previously and I remember the forests well, this issue is of concern to me both as a resident of earth and as someone with a connection to Brazil.
 Over the last decade, I have grown increasingly concerned over the policies of the Brazilian government regarding the rainforest.[^2] For example, the Brazilian constitution asserts that the first step twoard claiming land for any kind of development is to clear it -- in practice, allowing for forests to be cut while there is still debate over what to do with a parcel of land (and who has the authority to manage it).

-Two major aspects of this seem to get international attention: the rowth of the Brazilian economy and the loss of forests.
+Two major aspects of this seem to get international attention: the growth of the Brazilian economy and the loss of forests.
 In plainest terms, I'm asking, *how are these related?*

 ## "Space" vs "Place"